Heterogeneity Metrics#

 Variance of Permeability#

-It is common to use the sample or population variance.
-I demonstrate the sample mean.
+It is common to use the sample or population variance of permeability as a measure of heterogeneity.
+I demonstrate the sample variance.

 \begin{equation} \sigma_{X_k}^2 = \frac{1}{n} \sum_{i=1}^{n-1} (x_{k,i} - \overline{x_k})^2 \end{equation}